nikodemus/foolang/README.md

 I want the language and the environment to be engaging and inspiring.

-I want someone who last programmed some basic on Commodore 64 over 30 years ago to feel empowered to do things.
+I want someone who last programmed some Basic on Commodore 64 over 30 years ago to feel empowered to do things.

-I want experienced programmers to feel comfortable: having the system trust them and being able to trust the system.
+I want experienced programmers to feel comfortable: having the system trust them and them being able to trust the system.

 I want programs written by others to be easy to understand after the fact.

 ## Hello World

-    main: system
+    class Main { system }
+        method run
             system output println: "Hello world!"
+    end

+The plan is to provide a bit of syntax sugar for this, but that's a low priority.

 ## Design Principles

 In order of priority:

-1. Ergonomics: Code should be a pleasure to reand and write.

-2. Safety: No memory errors.
+1. Safety: No memory errors.
 No race conditions.
 No ambient authority.
+   No undefined behaviour.
 Fault-tolerant applications.

+2. Ergonomics: Code should be a pleasure to read and write.

-3. Performance: Code with type annotations should run on par with -O0 compiled C++.
+3. Performance: Code with type annotations should run on par with -O0 compiled C or C++.

 4. Uniformity: Built-in code should not be privileged over user code.

-Finally, there is an absolute requirement of implementability: Foolang is ment to be a real language, not a pipe dream, but it is also a one-person effort at the moment.
+Finally, there is an absolute requirement of implementability: Foolang is to be a real language, not a pipe dream, but it is also a one-person effort at the moment.
 So: "Don't summon anything bigger than your head."

 ## Core Features